mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - What can you do to decrease power consumpution?
 - What can you do to throttle performance?
 - What sort of temperature control loops are commonly implemented?
+- What is power, performance, area (PPA)?
+Describe the tradeoffs.

 ## RTL
 - Desribe any experience you have with RTL.